hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## Contributing

-Contributions to the ARM Processor Simulation are welcome!
+Contributions to the ARM Processor Simulator are welcome!
 If you would like to contribute, please follow these steps:

 1. Fork the repository.
 2. Create a new branch.